 - Tomatoes – Halve or quarter some cherry or grape tomatoes.
 You want them to be fresh but also small enough to fit easily on the hot dog.

 Add any (or all) of these toppings to your hot dog.
 The more you add, the better it will taste!

 - Cheese – Any type of cheese will work perfectly on these hot dogs.
 Add some spice with some pepper jack, or choose some soft mozzarella cheese.
-For Tex-Mex hot dogs, consider using queso fresco or cotija cheese!
+For Tex-Mex hot dogs, consider using queso fresco, cotija cheese, or warm chili con queso cheese!

 - Avocado – Soft, creamy avocado contrasts delightfully with bold and crunchy onions.
 The avocado brings the Tex-Mex flair to the hot dogs.

 - Condiments – Add your favorite condiments; mayo, ketchup, mustard, or spicy versions of all three!